Selvam-DG/Deep_Learning/README.md

 ### Neural Network
 - How NN is better than traditional ML
-  - Automatic feature extraction and derive relation between input to output
+  - Automatic feature extraction and deriving relation between input to output
   - large data source
-  - more compputation and GPU
+  - more computation and GPU
 - How is bettre than ML
   -
 - What NN takes

+## Neural Networks:
+- Pattern Recognizer